Hyperparameter Optimization in Regression Learner App

 "Criterion","min-observed"name-value argument of

 If you use grid search to perform hyperparameter optimization, the Bestpoint hyperparameters and the Minimum error hyperparameters are the same.

 Missing points in the plot correspond to

 NaN minimum MSE

 When the app finishes tuning model hyperparameters, it returns a model trained with the optimized hyperparameter values (Bestpoint hyperparameters).
 The model metrics, displayed plots, and exported model correspond to this trained model with fixed hyperparameter values.

-Results – Shows the performance of the optimizable model.
-See View Model Statistics in Current Model Window
+Training Results – Shows the performance of the optimizable model.
+See View Model Statistics in Summary Tab and Models Pane.

 Optimized Hyperparameters – Lists the values of the optimized hyperparameters

 Hyperparameter Search Range – Displays the search ranges for the optimized hyperparameters